Tight end: Receiving

 Historically, the primary role of a tight end was blocking, with strategic use as a receiver.
 Over time the emphasis of offense has shifted from running to passing, and with it the role of the tight end as a receiver expanded.
 The tight end is usually faster than the linebackers who cover him and often stronger than the cornerbacks and safeties who try to tackle him.
 In general, there is an inherent trade-off between a tight end's speed and agility and their size, meaning more mobile tight ends tend not to be as effective as blockers.
-This results in great premiums being placed on tight ends that can fill both roles effectively.
+This results in great premiums being placed on tight ends who can fill both roles effectively.
 When a team cannot find both in a single player they often rotate between those who are stronger in one role better than the other depending on the type of skill required by given plays.

 At the extreme end the receiving spectrum are 'hybrid' tight ends that are drafted primarily for their pass-catching abilities.
 Often, these players have near-wide receiver speed, coupled with greater overall size and strength.
 Plays utilizing their assets are designed to capitalize on their combination of size, speed, and wingspan, at times spreading them out on the line like wide-receivers, off the line in the slot, or putting them in motion in the backfield.